TULiberalArts/Anthropology/pages/graduate.md

 **Some areas of focus:**

-- _Political Anthropology:_ The study of patterns of governance, politics, and power.
+- _Political Anthropology:_ The study of patterns of governance, politics and power.
 Faculty and students study legal systems and violence in the Caribbean.
 - _Media Anthropology:_ The study of media consumption and production.
-Faculty and students study national, transnational, and regional discourses in European mass media.
+Faculty and students study national, transnational and regional discourses in European mass media.

 ## Anthropology of Visual Communication Track